wn-doolittle/caliper-spec/caliper.md

 __Supported actions__: [loggedIn](#loggedIn), [loggedOut](#loggedOut), [timedOut](#timedOut)

 __Requirements__
-* [SessionEvent](#sessionEvent) property values vary between supported actions.
-The following matrix of property values MUST be followed when generating a [SessionEvent](#sessionEvent).
+* SessionEvent property values vary between supported actions.
+When generating a SessionEvent, the following action/property value matrix MUST be followed.
 In addition
 * All REQUIRED properties MUST be specified.
 * All OPTIONAL properties SHOULD be specified if a value is listed.